incoming-inc/ios-template-app/widget-integration.md

 ![Configure widget target capabilities](./images/widget_configure_target_capabilities.png)

-### Configure the Incoming Push Notification SDK widget
+### Configure the Sourse Push Notification SDK widget

-This step ensures that the Incoming PVN SDK addresses the right widget.
+This step ensures that the Sourse PVN SDK addresses the right widget.
 Download the [incoming-widget.plist](./incoming-widget.plist) configuration file and add it to your project, by dragging it onto your newly created widget target in XCode.
 Make sure to check "copy files if needed", it needs to be be added to the widget bundle.

 Edit the _incoming-widget.plist_ file in your project, and add these two entries: